 the declarant's characterization of each asset or liability.

-leave of the court.
-Proof of service of an amendment shall be filed with
+without leave of the court.
+Proof of service of any amendment shall be

 ||Along with the preliminary declaration of disclosure, each party shall

 provide the other party with a completed income and expense declaration

 unless an income and expense declaration has already been provided and